GALAS LGBTQ+ Armenian Society: Soorj Session

 Since 2018, GALAS has hosted its ongoing "Soorj Session" events, which are guided roundtable conversations between LGBTQ+ Armenians, their parents, families and friends to explore understanding and acceptance of LGBTQ+ identities and individuals.
 These conversations are facilitated by mental health and social work professionals through the sharing of coffee (սուրճ).
 Due to significant demand, Soorj Sessions are now a regular GALAS program, held every other month.
 While the event was initially envisioned as youth-focused, organizers soon realized that parents and allies were also in need of the program.

-Educational resources

-GALAS educates the community about LGBTQ+ issues for advancement and safety through presentation, collaborations, and expertise.

 Higher education

 In May 2023, as part of Glendale Community College's Pride Week, GALAS hosted a panel discussion.
 Panelists shared their stories and provided insight in how to best support LGBTQ+ Armenians.

-Leadership development

-GALAS provides annual scholarships for LGBTQ+ Armenian and opportunities to for leadership advancement.

-Scholarships

-For nearly all of the organization's history, GALAS has offered academic scholarships to undergraduate and graduate students.

-Culture

-GALAS hosts cultural events to celebrate Armenian heritage and to engage with the greater Armenian community.

-Art

-Performing arts
+The arts

 In June 2023, Glendale poet laureate Raffi Joe Wartanian hosted an evening of poetry readings and performances by local members of the LGBTQ+ Armenian community.